I am super stoked and excited to share these spooky story record sheets with you as part of a collaboration with Ash from Notebook of Ghosts!

 The sisters remembered their sister’s dying promise that they had broken and hastened to make good their word.
 Anne’s casket was exhumed and within lay a grisly sight.
 Her head had inexplicably removed itself completely from her body.
 Her body remained preserved and yet her head was withered and almost completely skull like.
 This strange sight convinced the sisters that Anne was the source of the strange goings on at the hall.
 They returned her body to the home and fulfilled their sisters dying wish.

 From this day on whenever the skull was removed from the hall, more bizarre experiences were recorded.
 One tale accounts a maid throwing the skull from a window where it landed on a manure load below.
-To the shock of the maid and the Waggoner the horses pulling the load refused to move, despite all efforts, until the skull was removed.
+To the shock of the maid and the waggoner, the horses pulling the load refused to move (despite all efforts) until the skull was removed.
 On one occasion some time later the skull was removed and buried in the garden by the hall’s current occupiers.
 A terrible wailing and screaming was heard throughout the property until the skull was brought back indoors.
-It is said tat Anne’s skull remains at Burton Agnes Hall, hidden within a wall so as not to scare visitors.
+It is said that Anne’s skull remains at Burton Agnes Hall, hidden within a wall so as not to scare visitors.

 As always you can find the Illustrated Ghost Story Videos on my Youtube channel and can support the project through my Patreon page.